 In his predictions for 2019, Deloitte CEO of Risk and Financial Advisory, Chuck Saia, emphasized the necessity for compliance and risk professionals to involve business leaders -

 Saia noted that today only 30% of CEOs and board members were highly involved in their organization's security programs.
 However, by 2020, 100% of large enterprises will be asked to report to their board of directors on cybersecurity and technology risk at least annually, which is an increase from today's 40%.
 (Gartner).

 "To engage senior leaders, the CIO and CISO should develop business-focused cyber risk reporting, rather than overly technical reports with a focus on business impacts and risks,"

 Chuck Saia, Deloitte CEO of Risk and Financial Advisory

-With cybersecurity rapidly becoming a board-level issue, many CISOs are faced with the same level of inquiry and scrutiny of a CFO or CEO.
+With cybersecurity rapidly becoming a board-level issue, many CISOs are faced with the same level of inquiry and scrutiny as a CFO or CEO.
 Cyber is no longer an abstract concept that can be assessed with the question ‘are we secure’ and a brief ‘yes’.
-According to Gartner, successful CISOs are leaders, communicators, and managers and all CISO’s need to be prepared to convey the progress their organization is making to ensure the enterprise stays secure as it continues to grow.
+According to Gartner, successful CISOs are leaders, communicators, and managers, and all CISOs need to be prepared to convey the progress their organization is making to ensure the enterprise stays secure as it continues to grow.